simeononsecurity/simeononsecurity.ch/content/articles/best-visual-studio-code-extensions-for-cpp-development/index.en.md

 ## 2. C++ Intellisense

 Another popular extension for C++ development in Visual Studio Code is **C++ Intellisense**.
 This extension provides powerful code analysis and semantic highlighting, helping you understand your code better.
-It offers real-time error checking, code navigation, and documentation lookup for C++ symbols. **C++ Intellisense** also supports various C++ compilers and build systems, enabling seamless integration with your preferred toolchain.
+It offers real-time error checking, code navigation, and documentation lookup for C++ symbols. **C++ Intellisense** also supports various C++ compilers and build systems, enabling smooth integration with your preferred toolchain.

 You can download the **C++ Intellisense** extension from the Visual Studio Code Marketplace: [C++ Intellisense Extension](https://marketplace.visualstudio.com/items?itemName=austin.code-gnu-global)